erikdonohoo/comforter/README.md

 only register one URL.
 Since one would work with localhost but the other would need to be a docker URL JumpTunnel is the only way around this for now.

-So in your `.ssh/config` file register port `8010` to one of your available jump tunnel paths and configure that
+So in your `.ssh/config` file register port `8010` to one of your available jump tunnel paths and configure that.
+Once configured, set `GITLAB_DOMAIN` in your .env to `https://jump.goreact.com:<port you just chose>`

-You can now view the coverage app at `http://localhost:8010/coverage`.
+You can now view the coverage app at `http://localhost:8010`.
 You will need to refresh the browser page after making changes since this app needs to be served by Laravel.